 ***This program has temporarily suspended admissions effective Summer 2021***

-The Curriculum Leadership track in the Curriculum and Instruction MEd program is designed to meet the advanced knowledge and skill needs of educators in curriculum planning and management.
+The Supporting High Needs Populations track in the Curriculum and Instruction MEd program is designed to meet the advanced knowledge and skill needs of educators who work in urban settings.

-The Curriculum and Leadership track in the Master of Education (MEd) Curriculum and Instruction program requires 15 credit hours of core courses, including completion of a capstone research project (3 credit hours).
+The Supporting High Needs Populations track in the Master of Education Curriculum and Instruction program requires 15 credit hours of core courses, including completion of a capstone research project.
 In addition, students take 18 credit hours of specialization courses.

 Total Credit Hours Required: 33 Credit Hours Minimum beyond the Bachelor's Degree